erinpentecost/markovr/README.md

 }
 ```

-If you're looking for a more complex example that uses wavefunction collapsing:
+If you're looking for a more complex example that uses unknown elements (similar to [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse)):

 ```rust
 extern crate markovr;